so-okada/twXiv/README.md

 authors, and ids.
 However, it was discontinued.
 Therefore, the author has written twXiv by python3, adding functions such as abstracts by replies, cross-lists by retweets, and replacements by quotes and retweets.
-Since 2020-08, the bots above have used twXiv on GCP free tier.
+Since 2020-08, the bots above have used twXiv.
 Since 2025-01, the author has added the function of two-new-submissions-in-one-tweet and abandoned the functions of abstracts, cross-lists, and replacements for the limitations of X api free tier.